 Typically this might be if you are in a second or subsequent marriage.
 On your death you might wish your spouse to be able to continue living in the family home for their lifetime, and afterwards for the home to go to your children from a previous marriage.

-The will trust will put the house on trust for your spouse for their lifetime, and then for the children.
-Your spouse would not be able to dispose of the property.
+A life interest will trust puts the house on trust for your spouse for their lifetime, and then for the children.
+Your spouse would not be able to dispose of the property (except perhaps to buy an alternative home, which would itself then be on trust).

 It is a worry to people that after they have died, their partner may have to sell their family home in order to pay the costs of residential care; and it is often thought that this can be prevented by using the will to put the property in trust.